laravel/tinker/README.md

 From your console, execute the `php artisan tinker` command.

-### Dispatching jobs
+### Dispatching Jobs

-The `dispatch` helper function as well as the `dispatch` method on your `Dispatchable` class depend on garbage collection to place the job on the queue.
-Therefore, when using Artisan `tinker`, you should use `Bus::dispatch` or `Queue::push` instead.
+The `dispatch` helper function and `dispatch` method on the `Dispatchable` class depends on garbage collection to place the job on the queue.
+Therefore, when using `tinker`, you should use `Bus::dispatch` or `Queue::push` to dispatch jobs.

 ## License